iampartho/Alzheimers-Stall-Catchers/README.md

 ```
 - Then to train you have to run the <a href="https://github.com/ClockWorkKid/Alzheimers-Stall-Catchers/blob/master/Point%20Cloud%20Based%20Approach/Pointcloud_training_resnet_densenet.ipynb">notebook</a> from 'Point Cloud Based Approach' folder for DenseNet, ResNet model.
 Or run this <a href="https://github.com/ClockWorkKid/Alzheimers-Stall-Catchers/blob/master/Point%20Cloud%20Based%20Approach/Train_3DptCloud_clsballoss.ipynb">notebook</a> for ResNext, Wide_ResNet model.

 - Lastly, for inferencing you have to run <a href="https://github.com/ClockWorkKid/Alzheimers-Stall-Catchers/blob/master/Point%20Cloud%20Based%20Approach/Pointcloud_inference_resnet_densenet.ipynb">notebook</a> from 'Point Cloud Based Approach' folder for DenseNet, ResNet model.
 Or run this <a href="https://github.com/ClockWorkKid/Alzheimers-Stall-Catchers/blob/master/Point%20Cloud%20Based%20Approach/Inference_3DptCloud.ipynb">notebook</a> for ResNext, Wide_ResNet model inference.
-All the notebooks was used in google colab.
+All the notebooks were used in google colab.
 So you can modify it to use in your local machine.

 # References